imvbh/Python-MiniGames/README.md

 Usage:

-Run 'Slot machine.py'.
+Run 'Slot machine.py'. <br>
-Choose the number of lines and your bet.
+Choose the number of lines and your bet. <br>
 Spin the slot machine and see if you win!

 # Tic Tac Toe